A little bit about me:

 I've lived in Massachusetts my whole life.
 Since 1988 I've been interested in my genealogy.
 I'm 25% Scottish, 12.5% Irish but I mostly descend from English families who came here 300-400 years ago.
+So far I have identified thirteen ancestral lines of mine to five different Mayflower passengers.
 My immigrant ancestor, with the same last name, came to Massachusetts in the 1630's from France supposedly.
-I don't consider my self French, however, because it was so long ago and his genes have been watered down so much over the past 400 years.
+I don't consider myself French, however, because it was so long ago and his genes have been watered down so much over the past four centuries.

 If I did not have to work I would grow a big bushy red beard and buy a house with a porch.
 On that porch I would rock back and forth in my rocking chair, sporting a bad-ass kilt whilst learning to play the bag pipes....until I gave up 10 minutes later from being terrible at it.

 If I was retired I would definitely travel the great continental 48 states in an RV searching out the historic landmarks of the USA.
 Revolutionary and Civil War battlefields would be on the list of places to visit.
 A 7th great-grandfather of mine was Gen. Artemas Ward (1727-1800).

 May 23, 2021